ExitValue.ai

 What Is Your Specialty Retail Business Worth?

-Single-store specialty retail typically sells for 1-3x SDE.
-Multi-store concepts trade at 3-6x EBITDA.
-Regional chains can command 5-9x EBITDA.
+Single-store specialty retail typically sells for an SDE-multiple range.
+Multi-store concepts trade at platform-tier earnings multiples.
+Regional chains can command platform-tier earnings multiples.
 Find out where your business falls.

 Differentiation Wins